NES-FM/Robotics-Code-IO-Extender/README.md

 # Robotics-Code-IO-Extender
-Uses a Arduino Nano as IO Extender for a ESP32
+Uses an Atmega328p as IO Extender and Sensor Expansion board to isolate I2C Lines